chartjs/Chart.js/docs/index.md

 ### Integrations

 Chart.js comes with built-in TypeScript typings and is compatible with all popular [JavaScript frameworks](https://github.com/chartjs/awesome#javascript) including [React](https://github.com/reactchartjs/react-chartjs-2), [Vue](https://github.com/apertureless/vue-chartjs/), [Svelte](https://github.com/SauravKanchan/svelte-chartjs), and [Angular](https://github.com/valor-software/ng2-charts).
-You can use Chart.js directly or leverage on well-maintained wrapper packages that allow for a more native integration with your frameworks of choice.
+You can use Chart.js directly or leverage well-maintained wrapper packages that allow for a more native integration with your frameworks of choice.

 ### Developer experience